TheLucasMoore/rails_final_project/NOTES.md

 3. Functioning form on home page

 4. Model Validations and Tests
-5. Do more research on NESTED ROUTES AND FORMS
+X 5.
+Do more research on NESTED ROUTES AND FORMS
 6. Authentication with Pundit

+7. Finalize all Crud actions
+8. Ratings and Comments

 ## CRUDs
   Recipe X